-Working time regulations state that, normally, staff should not have to work more than 48 hours per week on average.
-Please note that this does not mean they can never work more than 48 hours in a week – this is permitted as long as they do not do exceed this amount on average.
+Regulations on Working Hours – Working time regulations state that, normally, staff should not have to work more than 48 hours per week on average.
+Please note that this does not mean they can never work more than 48 hours in a week – this is permitted as long as they do not exceed this amount on average.
 In order to calculate the average, you should generally base the figures on the past 17 weeks.

-However, while most staff cannot be made to work an average of more than 48 hours a week, they can opt-out of this limitation if they wish to do so, allowing them to work longer hours.
+Regulations on Working Hours – However, while most staff cannot be made to work an average of more than 48 hours a week, they can opt out of this limitation if they wish to do so, allowing them to work longer hours.
 They must, however, do this voluntarily, and they should set out their decision to do so in writing.

-You cannot implement an agreement with your entire staff that they will opt-out of the 48-hour limit – while you are allowed to ask if specific workers would be willing to do it, this must be discussed individually.
-If a worker doesn’t want to opt-out, you cannot dismiss them or treat them worse than other workers because of this.
+Regulations on Working Hours – You cannot implement an agreement with your entire staff that they will opt out of the 48-hour limit – while you are allowed to ask if specific workers would be willing to do it, this must be discussed individually.
+If a worker doesn’t want to opt out, you cannot dismiss them or treat them worse than other workers because of this.

 A worker who has opted out is allowed to change their mind at any time and will no longer be obliged to work longer than an average of 48 hours a week.
 In order to cancel their opt-out, they need to give you at least seven days’ notice.
 The notice period may be longer if they agreed to this when initially opting out – at this stage, you can set it to a maximum of three months.

-As well as not being able to force a worker to opt-out of the regulations, you cannot force them to cancel an opt-out agreement.
+Regulations on Working Hours – As well as not being able to force a worker to opt out of the regulations, you cannot force them to cancel an opt-out agreement.

 Exceptions to the working time regulations

-There are exceptions on both sides of the working time regulations.
-Some workers can always be made to work more than an average 48 hours in a week, and some workers are not allowed to work more than 48 hours a week on average even if they want to.
+Regulations on Working Hours – There are exceptions on both sides of the working time regulations.
+Some workers can always be made to work more than an average of 48 hours a week, and some workers are not allowed to work more than 48 hours a week on average even if they want to.

 The 48-hour weekly work limitation does not apply to: